-Little modern exploration had been conducted within the general project area that covers the Fenton shear, which was not seriously explored for gold until the initiation of a regional exploration by Homestake Gold of Australia (Homestake) in the 1990's.
+Little modern exploration had been conducted in this area and the Fenton shear was not seriously explored for gold until the initiation of a regional exploration by Homestake Gold of Australia (Homestake) in the 1990's.
 At that time Homestake was one of the largest gold companies in the world and owned the name-sake giant Homestake deposit (~57 MozAu) in Lead, South Dakota.